 When a contact meets the specified goal criteria, or when they are added to a suppression list while active in a workflow, they will be unenrolled from the workflow.
 However, goal criteria and suppression lists serve two different purposes.

 - Using goal criteria is a way to measure the effectiveness of your workflow.
 Once a contact in your workflow meets the goal criteria, they will be unenrolled from the workflow.
-If your workflow is set up as a nurturing campaign where you send contacts an email (or emails), you are able to track the number of contacts who meet your goal to help measure how effective your workflow is.
+If your workflow is set up as a nurturing campaign, in which you send contacts emails, you can track the number of contacts who meet your goal to help measure the effectiveness of your workflow (Marketing Professional and Enterprise only).
 For example, your goal criteria might include contacts who end up submitting a particular form or becoming a customer while enrolled in your workflow.
 Learn more about setting up a goal for your workflow.

 - A suppression list (Marketing Professional and Enterprise only) should be used to suppress contacts who you don't want to nurture with your workflow.
 When a contact joins the suppression list, or if they are already present in the suppression list when they are enrolled, they will be unenrolled from the workflow.
 For example, a suppression list might include your competitors, contacts who are already customers, or current employees.
 Members of a suppression list will not count toward the conversion rate of the workflow.

 It's important to note that if you are a Sales Professional user without a Marketing Professional or Enterprise subscription, you will not have access to suppressions lists.
 You can, however, use goal lists to unenroll contacts from your workflow.
 Learn more about how you can use goal lists in your Sales Professional account here.

 Learn how to remove contacts from a workflow here.